 The Alaska Science Center Research Data Management Plan [PDF] has excellent examples of a Data Description Form and other forms to capture metadata before, during, and at the end of a project.

 For both data reviewers and data users, the data dictionary can reveal potential credibility problems within the data.
-Poor table organization and object naming can severely limit data understandability and ease-of-use, incomplete data definitions can render an otherwise stellar dataset virtually useless, and failure to keep the dictionary up to date with the actual data structures suggests a lack of data stewardship.
+Poor table organization and object naming can severely limit data understandability and ease-of-use, incomplete data definitions can render otherwise stellar data virtually useless, and failure to keep the dictionary up to date with the actual data structures suggests a lack of data stewardship.
 Although getting critical feedback about their data may be initially troublesome for some data creators, developing good data design and description habits is worth the effort and ultimately benefits everyone who will use the data.

 Learn more about naming conventions and find guides to writing column descriptions at Best Practices for Data Dictionary Definitions and Usage and Captain Obvious' Guide to Column Descriptions - Data Dictionary Best Practices.